wentuoc/tp/docs/UserGuide.md

 ## Introduction

 EZMealPlan is a CLI-based system that helps users to plan their meals.
-Users can view a list of pre-created meals in the main meal list, filter them by meal name, ingredients and cost according to their personal preferences, and add them into their personal meal list.
-Users can also create their own meals, or remove meals from their personal user meal list or the main meal list.
+Users can view a list of pre-created meals in the main recipes list, filter them by meal name, ingredients and cost according to their personal preferences, and add them into their personal wishlist.
+Users can also create their own meals which will be added into the recipes list and remove meals from their personal wishlist and the main recipes list .

 ## Quick Start